Climdyn/qgs/documentation/source/files/user_guide.rst

     \tilde\phi_3(x,y) & = &  2\, e^{-\alpha x} \, \sin(\frac{n}{2} x)\, \sin(2 y), \nonumber \\
     \tilde\phi_4(x,y) & = &  2\, e^{-\alpha x} \, \sin(n x)\, \sin(2 y), \nonumber \\

-and connected it to the channel atmosphere defined in the sections above, using a symbolic base of functions.
+and connect it to the channel atmosphere defined in the sections above, using a symbolic basis of functions.
 First we create the parameters object and the atmosphere:

 .. code:: ipython3